 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Park and Ride sites are being developed in Rangiora and Kaiapoi to support the introduction of direct buses that will provide peak hour commuters with faster trips into Christchurch City and provide parking for residents who wish to carpool.
+We have five Park and Ride sites - three in Rangiora and two in Kaiapoi.
+These are to support the direct bus services providing peak hour commuters with faster trips into Christchurch City and parking for residents who wish to carpool.

 Three Park and Ride sites:

-Each park and ride site will provide between 40-100 free car parks as well as bike parking facilities.
+Each park and ride site has between 40-100 free car parks as well as bike parking facilities.